d12frosted/elpa-mirror/nongnu/subed-readme.txt

   is probably because the path to the socket used to communicate with MPV is too long for your operating system.
 You can use `M-x customize' to set `subed-mpv-socket-dir' to a shorter path.

+Important change in v1.0.0
+──────────────────────────

+  `subed' now uses `subed-srt-mode', `subed-vtt-mode', and `subed-ass-mode' instead of directly using `subed-mode'.
+These modes should be automatically associated with the `.vtt', `.srt', and `.ass' extensions.
+If the generic `subed-mode' is loaded instead of the format-specific mode, you may get an error such as:

+  ┌────
+  │ Error in post-command-hook (subed--post-command-handler): (cl-no-applicable-method subed--subtitle-id)
+  └────

+  If you set `auto-mode-alist' manually in your config, please make sure you associate extensions the appropriate format-specific mode instead of `subed-mode'.
+The specific backend functions (ex:
+  `subed-srt--jump-to-subtitle-id') are also deprecated in favor of using generic functions such as `subed-jump-to-subtitle-id'.

 Contributions